-1. It is commonly known that Acropolis hill was inhabitanted since the Neolithical era.
-In the beginning of 13th century BC the first palace was built and the first fortification- Cyclopean Wall, when mythological king Aegeas, father of Theseus, was rulling Athens.
+1. It is commonly known that Acropolis hill was inhabited since the Neolithic era.
+In the beginning of 13th century BC the first palace was built and the first fortification- Cyclopean Wall, when mythical king Aegeas, father of Theseus, was ruling Athens.
 During Aegeas’ great grandfathers’ times Athenians were taught farming and wine making.
 Athens became a small city, not yet a state.

 2. The second phase of the Wall, is called Pelasgic or Pelargic Wall or Nine Gates Wall (Enneapylon), at the foot of Acropolis.
-During the Archaic period, more building we made, and in the end of 6th century it was no longer a fortress, but a religious center and a treasure.
+During the Archaic period, more building we made, and in the end of 6th century the top of the rock was no longer a clear fortress, but mostly a religious center and a treasury.

-3. Athens was destroyed after Persian invasion of 480 BC and its defense strategy was redesignhed.
+3. Athens was seriously destroyed after Persian invasion of 480 BC and its defense line and strategy was redesigned.
 The third and best

-fortification line connection Athens with Piraeus was Themistocles’ wall, built in 479 BC, the Wall that gave Athens the defense to rule the ancient world.
+fortification line connected Athens to Piraeus -the famous Themistocles’ wall, built in 479 BC.
+It was the basis of defence that gave Athens the upper hand to control the ancient world’s trade.
 It was 6500 metres in perimeter and had 13 gates.
 The Walls were finished by Cimon in 456 BC and completed by Pericles ten years later.

 Athens Walls were in not that bad condition, but were destroyed during Roman Sulla raid to Athens (87-86 BC).
 It was the time that Athens lost its ancient glory, and the time that was becoming a more religious center started.
 Athens was already a Roman province.

-4. Rizokastro was built in 11th century around Acropolis, during Byzantine period.
+5. Rizokastro was built in 11th century around Acropolis, during Byzantine period.
 Remains still exist.